netanoir/da4a/_includes/actions/inside-outside/hearts-on-a-wire/hearts-on-a-wire.md

 We realized then that we had to get more savvy about moving below the radar of prison mailroom censors.
 Not just for sending letters.
 By the time we started rolling out our participatory action research survey asking T/GV folks incarcerated across the entire state of PA about their experiences of detention and their visions for decarceration and abolition, we had to come up with a stealth way to smuggle the survey in and out of prison facilities.
 That’s when Miss Terry, one of our inside collective members, had the brilliant idea of camouflaging the survey as a zine.
 We designed a cover and everything so that it looked like a zine that our friends in lock-up would often receive and share through the mail.
 It worked!
 The vast majority of surveys we sent out made it back to our mailbox, filled with the courageous and visionary writing of our inside membership.

 What those surveys held were people’s dreams of liberation.
 One of those dreams was for transitional housing and reentry support so that imprisoned trans women of color could meet parole requirements and return home.
-People literally dreamed this into reality, and that dream was Morris Home (named in honor of Nizah Morris).
-All of this started with a little glitter.
+People literally dreamed this into reality, and that dream was [Morris Home](https://www.rhd.org/morrishome/https://www.rhd.org/morrishome/) (named in honor of [Nizah Morris](https://epgn.com/2020/06/10/we-still-need-justice-for-nizah-morris/)).

 As we honor the life of [Dominique “Rem’Mie” Fells](https://www.elle.com/culture/career-politics/a32857999/riah-milton-dominique-fells-black-transgender-murders/), a beloved family member of Morris Home, may our hearts continue to strengthen that fragile connection on the line.